 In December 2021, the Company issued \$258.75 million aggregate principal amount of 1.75% Convertible Senior Notes due 2028 (the "1.75% Convertible Notes").
 The total debt discount of \$56.1 million at issuance consisted of two components: (i) the conversion option component, recorded to shareholders' equity, in the amount of \$48.8 million, representing the difference between the principal amount of the 1.75% Convertible Notes upon issuance less the present value of the future cash flows of the 1.75% Convertible Notes using a borrowing rate for a similar non-convertible debt instrument and (ii) debt issuance costs of \$7.3 million.
 The conversion option component of the 1.75% Convertible Notes was valued using Level 2 inputs under the fair value hierarchy.
-The unamortized portion of the total debt discount is being amortized to interest expense over the life of the 1.75% Convertible Notes, which includes the non-cash interest expense of debt discount amortization and debt issuance costs, was 2.14% as of December 31, 2024.
+The unamortized portion of the total debt discount is being amortized to interest expense over the life of the 1.75% Convertible Notes.
+The effective interest rate on the 1.75% Convertible Notes, which includes the non-cash interest expense of debt discount amortization and debt issuance costs, was 2.14% as of December 31, 2024.

 The net proceeds from the issuance of the 1.75% Convertible Notes were approximately \$249.7 million, after deducting the initial purchasers' discounts and commissions and offering expenses payable by the Company, but before deducting the net cost of the 1.75% Convertible Note Hedge Transactions and the 1.75% Convertible Note Warrant Transactions (each as defined herein) described in Note 9 "Derivative Financial Instruments".
 The 1.75% Convertible Notes are senior unsecured obligations of the Company and pay interest semi-annually in arrears on June 1 and December 1 of each year at an annual rate of 1.75%.
 The 1.75% Convertible Notes will mature on December 1, 2028 unless earlier repurchased or converted in accordance with their terms.
 Prior to June 1, 2028, the 1.75% Convertible Notes may be converted at the option of the holders only upon the occurrence of specified events and during certain periods, and thereafter until the close of business on the second scheduled trading day immediately preceding the maturity date.
-The Company will satisfy any conversion by paying cash up to the aggregate principal amount of the 1.75% Convertible Notes to be converted and by paying or delivering, as the case may be, cash, shares of the Company's common stock, or a combination of cash and shares of the Company's common stock, at its election, in respect of the 1.75% Convertible Notes is 14.9831 shares of the Company's common stock per \$1,000 principal amount of the 1.75% Convertible Notes (or 3,876,867 shares in the aggregate) and is equal to an initial conversion price of approximately \$66.74 per share.
+The Company will satisfy any conversion by paying cash up to the aggregate principal amount of the 1.75% Convertible Notes to be converted and by paying or delivering, as the case may be, cash, shares of the Company's common stock, or a combination of cash and shares of the Company's common stock, at its election, in respect of the remainder, if any, of its conversion obligation in excess of the aggregate principal amount of the 1.75% Convertible Notes being converted.
+The initial conversion rate for the 1.75% Convertible Notes is 14.9831 shares of the Company's common stock per \$1,000 principal amount of the 1.75% Convertible Notes (or 3,876,867 shares in the aggregate) and is equal to an initial conversion price of approximately \$66.74 per share.
 If an event of default on the 1.75% Convertible Notes occurs, the principal amount of the 1.75% Convertible Notes, plus accrued and unpaid interest (including additional interest, if any) may be declared immediately due and payable, subject to certain conditions.